Nick-Seinsche/deeplib/README.rst

 --------

 - **Neural Network for MNIST**:
    - Implemented with support for various layers like `ReLU` and `Softmax`.
    - Supports backpropagation and gradient descent for training.
    - Can save and load models for reuse.

 - **Symbolic Differentiation**:
    - Allows symbolic manipulation of variables.
    - Includes operations like `Add`, `Subtract`, `Multiply`, `Divide`, and trigonometric functions like `Sin` and `Cos`.
    - Supports evaluation and differentiation of expressions.

-- **ML Studies**
+- **ML Studies**:
    - RFM Analysis on Online Retail Customer Dataset

 Installation